Everything You Always Wanted to Know About Generalization of Proof Obligations in PDR: Preliminaries

-In this paper we provide a detailed analysis of the generalization of \pos{}.
 Some of the known methods for that purpose assume special properties of the transition relation $T$ such as the \emph{function} property, since it results from a digital circuit.
-Those properties do not hold in all application contexts, \eg{} they do not hold for transition relations occurring in AI planning, for transition relations resulting from circuits with additional invariant constraints, or for transition relations in \emph{Reverse PDR}~\cite{SeSc:2018,Seuf:2019}.
+Those properties do not hold in all application contexts, \eg{} they do not hold for transition relations occurring in AI Planning, for transition relations resulting from circuits with additional invariant constraints, or for transition relations in \emph{Reverse PDR}~\cite{SeSc:2018,Seuf:2019}.

 Reverse PDR computes overapproximations $RR_k$ of the sets of states from which $\neg P(\v{s})$ can be reached in up to $k$ steps.
-As already observed in~\cite{EMB:2011} and~\cite{Hass:2013}, there is a simple way to arrive at an implementation of Reverse PDR based on the observation that there is a path from $I(\v{s})$ to $\neg P(\v{s})$ using a transition relation $T$ iff there is a path from $\neg P(\v{s})$ to $I(\v{s})$ using the `reverted transition relation'.
+As already observed in~\cite{EMB:2011} and~\cite{Hass:2013}, there is a simple way to arrive at an implementation of Reverse PDR based on the fact that there is a path from $I(\v{s})$ to $\neg P(\v{s})$ using a transition relation $T$ iff there is a path from $\neg P(\v{s})$ to $I(\v{s})$ using the `reverted transition relation'.
 Thus, a basic version of Reverse PDR is obtained just by exchanging $I(\v{s})$ with $\neg P(\v{s})$ and interpreting the predicate for $T$ `the other way around'.